google/zx/docs/process-promise.md

 ## `pipe()`

-Redirects the stdout of the process.
+Redirects the output of the process.

 ```js
 await $`echo "Hello, stdout!"`